rolazar/level-1-course-content/week-1/day-3/day-3-assignment.md

-# Homework for Week 1: Day 3 – Lists, Tables, and Advanced HTML Structures
+# Week 1: Day 3 – Lists, Tables, and Advanced HTML Structures

 The goal of this assignment is to reinforce new HTML elements in regards to creating a table and inputting information along with the ability to create lists.